 Independent record promoter Chris Schwartz met West Philly rapper Schoolly D in the mid-‘80s.
 The two would go on to forge one of the most fruitful partnerships in rap history.
 The sound that Schoolly laid down on his early records, like “Gucci Time” and “P.S.K.
 (Parkside Killers),” would provide a blueprint that West Coast rappers like Ice-T and N.W.A.
 While managing Schoolly, Schwartz would found Ruffhouse Records, the label that would introduce The Fugees, Cypress Hill, and others to the masses.
 Schwartz’s memoir, Ruffhouse, is full of funny, wild and insightful anecdotes detailing his years building one of the world’s biggest rap labels.

 In the summer of 1987, two of rap’s biggest groups, Run-DMC and The Beastie Boys, would embark on the Together Forever tour.
 Photographer Glen E. Friedman’s gorgeous book, Together Forever: The Run-DMC and Beastie Boys Photographs, compiles images from the tour and gives us a look at a time when rap was solidifying its footing in American popular culture.
+Definitely a must-own for lovers of hip-hop books.

 Common has always approached the art of MCing with a degree of honesty and introspection.
 His latest book, Let Love Have The Last Word, continues this practice.
 From ruminations on fatherhood and spirituality to his experiences being sexually abused as a child, Common’s memoir gives a prime example of a B-boy who has walked into manhood with openness and vulnerability.